 - Heats up quite a bit

 - Power cable must be removed in order to turn it off

 DOCSIS version: 3.0 | Maximum speed: 686 Mbps downstream and 131 Mbps upstream | Bonded channel: 16 x 4 | Service providers: Comcast, Cox, Charter Spectrum, Cablevision and more

 With over 60 years of being in service and having sold more than 300 million modems, Arris modems have built themselves a strong foundation.
-This modem is priced at a significantly lower cost than the previous two in the list.
-Despite the low cost, the SB6183 manages to perform really good as far as household requirements go.
+This modem is priced at a significantly lower cost than the previous two on the list.
+Despite the low cost, the SB6183 manages to perform really well as far as household requirements go.

 The SB6183 can entertain a maximum of 686 Mbps downstream and 131 Mbps upstream.
 This too has DOCSIS 3.0 technology backing it up for a reliable connection.
 Despite the very ordinary body of this modem, it managed to perform incredibly well even under tough conditions.
-4K streaming, fast uploading, lag-free online gaming and much more was made a cinch with this cheap modem.
+4K streaming, fast uploading, lag-free online gaming, and much more were made a cinch with this cheap modem.
 This modem is recommended for internet plans of 300 Mbps+ however, with these big packages you’re better off using a 24 x 8 channel instead.

 4. TP-Link TC7610